 The EIS shall contain a description of the geographical setting in which the undertaking will take place.
-Aerial images of the proposed undertaking site shall be provided indicating the locations of land use surrounding the proposed road.
+Aerial images of the proposed undertaking site shall be provided indicating the locations of land use surrounding the proposed beef farm.

 A precise description of the boundary of the undertaking shall be presented in relation to adjacent land use within the study area, accompanied by maps of appropriate scale showing the entire undertaking area with principle structures and appurtenant works.
 Maps shall be of a resolution of 1:30,000 or greater.
-The delineation of the study areas is crucial to scope the extent of the environmental assessment.
+The delineation of the study areas is crucial to scope the extent of the environmental assessment (GIS files must be provided).
 The rationale used to delineate the boundaries of the study area shall be provided.
 This description shall focus on those aspects of the undertaking and its setting that are important in order to understand the potential environmental effects of the undertaking, including the following information:

-- a) topography of the area, including vegetation, slope, water courses, and wetlands; - b) scheduled salmon fishing rivers and their tributaries; - c) current land use in the area including the locations of the nearest temporary and permanent outfitting establishments and camps; dwellings; commercial, agricultural, and industrial facilities; and primary and secondary transportation routes; - d) the environmental significance and value of the geographical setting in which the undertaking will take place, and the surrounding area; - e) environmentally sensitive areas (e.g. wildlife areas for caribou, arctic hare, ptarmigan, Caribou Management Area, Moose Management Areas, etc.); wetlands; fishing, trapping, and hunting areas; habitats of federally or provincially listed species at risk; other sensitive areas; and outfitting camps (including spike camps) and associated buffers; and - f) a description of nearby local communities and cottage developments.
+- a) topography of the area, including vegetation, slope, water courses, and wetlands; - b) current land use in the area including the locations of the nearest temporary and permanent dwellings; commercial, agricultural, and industrial facilities; and primary and secondary transportation routes; - c) the environmental significance and value of the geographical setting in which the undertaking will take place, and the surrounding area; - environmentally sensitive areas (e.g. wetlands, habitats of federally or provincially listed species at risk; other sensitive areas); - e) other recreation areas (swimming areas, fishing, trapping, hunting areas, etc.) and tourism assets (hiking trails, coastal access, etc.); - f) a description of the main industries in the region; - g) a description of nearby local communities and tourism-related operations (cottages, RV park, etc.); and - h) the former landfill site which overlaps with a portion of the Crown land application for pastureland.

-An overview map/image shall be provided clearly depicting the proximity of the study area in relation to the above-noted features.
+An overview map/image and GIS file(s) shall be provided clearly depicting the proximity of the study area in relation to the above-noted features.